 About This Clinic

-UT Health Austin’s Surgical Oncology Clinic provides subspecialty surgical services for melanoma, sarcoma, liver, pancreas, and gastrointestinal cancers in adult patients (18 years and older).
-We treat cancers affecting the skin, soft tissue, esophagus, stomach, pancreas, small and large intestine, liver, bile ducts, gallbladder, and more.
+UT Health Austin’s Surgical Oncology Clinic provides specialty surgical services for a wide range of cancers, including melanoma, sarcoma, liver and pancreas tumors, esophageal and gastric cancer, and colorectal cancer, in adult patients (18 years and older).
+We treat cancers affecting the bile ducts, gallbladder, liver, pancreas, esophagus, small and large intestine, stomach, skin, soft tissue, and more.

 At UT Health Austin, we take a multidisciplinary approach to your care.
-This means you will benefit from the expertise of multiple specialists across a variety of disciplines caring for you in one place, often during the same appointment, to avoid having to schedule multiple appointments with providers at locations all over the city.
-The Surgical Oncology Clinic care team includes fellowship-trained cancer surgeons that are nationally recognized leaders at the forefront of their field as well as physical therapists, social workers, dietitians, and more, who work together to help you get back to the things in your life that matter most to you.
+This means you will benefit from the expertise of multiple specialists across a variety of disciplines caring for you in one place to avoid having to schedule multiple appointments with providers at locations all over the city.
+The Surgical Oncology Clinic care team includes fellowship-trained cancer surgeons that are nationally recognized leaders at the forefront of their field as well as physical therapists, dietitians, social workers, and more as well as other members of the CaLM Care Team who work together to help you get back to the things in your life that matter most to you.

-We collaborate with our colleagues at the Dell Medical School and The University of Texas at Austin to utilize the latest research and treatment techniques, allowing us to identify new therapies to improve cancer treatment.
-We also work closely with your referring provider and the LIVESTRONG Cancer Institutes to provide integrated, whole-person care.
+Through our Multidisciplinary Case Conferences, we collaborate with our colleagues at the Dell Medical School and The University of Texas at Austin to utilize the latest research, diagnostic, and treatment techniques, allowing us to identify new therapies to improve cancer treatment.
+We also work closely with your referring provider and the Livestrong Cancer Institutes to provide integrated, whole-person care.
 We focus on applying advanced surgical techniques, including robotic and laparoscopic surgery and other minimally invasive approaches, in combination with comprehensive attention to your complex needs, including nutrition, physical therapy, psychosocial wellbeing, and financial support.
-Imaging and lab testing are also available on-site if needed.
+Advanced imaging and lab testing are also available on-site if needed.

 To explore FAQs regarding your upcoming appointment, please click here.